glrodasz/serpentine-tower-quest/README.md

 ##### Feb 08 2012 - Your True Colour
 http://www.tibia.com/news/?subtopic=latestnews&id=1975

->2.
-You see a door.
-The door seems to be sealed against unwanted intruders.
+>2) You see a door.
+The door seems to be sealed against unwanted intruders.</br>
 >A) Break it down!
 >B) Could this be... a clue to solve the serpentine tower?
 >C) Oh, I'm sure I'm wanted. *knockknock* Open up and let the sunshine in!